MGunes72/ids-blockchain/docs/REPORT.md

 ### 3.5 Go Alert Verifying Console

-- Admins enter a timestamp.
+- Admins enter an alert id from database.
-- The relevant alarm is retrieved from the database and hashed.
+- The relevant alarm is retrieved from the database and concateated with timestamp and finally hashed.
-- Admins call `GetAlert(timestamp)` on the smart contract and get the hash of the corresponding alert.
+- Admins call `GetAlert(id)` on the smart contract and get the hash of the corresponding alert.
 - Finally, admins compare these two hashes and verify that the alert is not altered.

 ## 4. Technologies Used